Child Custody and Medical Marijuana Use: A New Problem for Parents

 Illinois’ Marriage and Dissolution of Marriage Act governs the allocation of parental responsibilities and parenting time after a divorce.
 The amount of parenting time each parent has with their child is decided according to the best interests of the child.
 If one parent is using marijuana, even for medical purposes, the other parent may become concerned that the child is in danger and ask the courts for a modification of the parenting plan.
 The other parent may then have to prove that the use is not harming the child, or else parenting time or use of marijuana during it may be restricted.

-These fears are often cited in cases involving medical marijuana, but there is little evidence that a contact high is possible.
-Other risks are extremely low also.
-In some situations, there may be more danger involved if use is discontinued — for example, if medical marijuana is used to eliminate seizures or migraine headaches.
+In some situations there may be more danger involved if the use of cannabis is discontinued — for example, if medical marijuana is used to eliminate seizures or migraine headaches.

 To place restrictions on one parent’s parenting time, courts must find that the preponderance of the evidence shows that use of marijuana during parenting time would seriously endanger the child’s “physical, mental, moral, or emotional health.”

-Contact Us for Help with Child Custody and Medical Marijuana Use Issues
+Contact Wolfe & Stec for Help with Child Custody and Medical Marijuana Use Issues